KingDevil29/zombie_infection/README.md

 i will try my best to work on this script

 Known Bugs.
-None So Far to report a bug email me at wyattbullock20@gmail.com
+None TO Report a Bug Contact me on Discord Devil#3000